 - Keep calm and quiet in the hot spring pool

 - Don’t force yourself to stay in the hot spring pool (take a break in between)

 - You may shower after the session (depends on the water quality or acidic level)

 - Don’t stay too long in the hot spring pool

 - You can choose to let your body dry naturally to keep the nutrient on the skin

-You should obey any advice given by authority of the particular hot spring, remember, on hot spring could simply be different from another, and follow the rules established.
+You should obey any advice given by the authority of the particular hot spring.
+Remember, on hot spring could simply be different from another, and follow the rules established.
 Also, seek additional advice if you have any health issues, such as heart diseases, high and low blood pressure, or skin sensitivity.

 Share your experience if you have been to these hot spring in the comment below.